zenml-io/zenml/src/zenml/zen_stores/migrations/README.md

 # How to create a migration

-## How alembic is works
+## How alembic works

-src/zenml/alembic.ini is used for the configuration of alembic in general.
-The env.py file is the entrypoint for alembic where we are able to influence some settings, like for example the location of our sqlite db.
+The alembic.ini file int the repository root is used for the configuration of alembic in general.
+The env.py file is the entrypoint for alembic where we tie alembic into the SQL zen store database that ZenML is using.

-Now when you create an alembic revision using `alembic revision ...` the database instance will be compared to the state of all SQLModels under src/zenml/zen_stores/schemas.
-This means, in order for alembic to work properly for you, make sure you have a fully instantiated version of the `develop` state of the database, then checkout your branch with your changed schemas and run the auto-generation to get create the diff between develop and your cahnges as a migration.
+If you make changes to the SQLModel schemas as a part of your development, you'll notice the changes are not reflected in the database unless you make an explicit alembic revision that can be used to initialize or migrate the database.
+Any attempt to use ZenML with SQLModel schema changes will likely result in SQL operational errors.

-Through the [alembic:exclude] field of the alembic.ini file all MLMD tables are excluded.
+When you create an alembic revision using `alembic revision ...` the database instance will be compared to the state of all SQLModels under src/zenml/zen_stores/schemas.
+This means, in order for alembic to work properly for you, make sure you have a fully instantiated version of the `develop` state of the database, then checkout your branch with your changed schemas and run the auto-generation to get create the diff between develop and your changes as a migration.

 The actual automatic update of the tables in handled by the `sql_zen_store.migrate_database()` method.
-This is called during instantiation of the sql_zen_store, after the MLMD tables have been created but before the SQLModel Schemas are used to create the zenml tables.
+This is called during instantiation of the sql_zen_store, after the MLMD tables have been created.
 This means, anyone using zenml in a fresh environment gets all migration scripts executed in historical  order to create the initial state of their database.

 ## Create a revision

-1) Make sure the `store.url` of your global config points at an instance of the database that represents the status-quo before your changes to teh database
+1) Make sure the `store.url` of your global config points at an instance of the database that represents the status-quo before your changes to the database
 2) You have updated a Schema at src/zenml/zen_stores/schemas (e.g. adding a new column to stacks called `stack_cats`)
-3) in ~/src/zenml run `alembic revision --autogenerate -m "<insert description>"` (e.g. `alembic revision -m "add cat column to stack"`) This will lead to an output like this one:
+3) in the repository root run `alembic revision --autogenerate -m "<insert description>"` (e.g. `alembic revision -m "add cat column to stack"`) This will lead to an output like this one:
    ```shell